ASBN - Adv Practice Registered Nurse Initial by Exam

 You will need to print a copy of the payment page (Payment Summary) for your records.
 IMPORTANT: You will need the INA Search number that is located on the Payment Summary to include on your fingerprint card.
 It is also used in the Live Scan process.
 The CBC information is found here.

 Contact the university/college where you completed your APRN program and have them send an official transcript to the Arkansas State Board of Nursing (ASBN), ATTN: APRN Department, 1123 S. University Ave., Suite #800, Little Rock, AR 72204.

 Have your certification agency submit verification that you passed the certification exam.
 Verification information should be mailed directly to the ASBN address above or emailed to Ellen Harwell, Licensing Coordinator, at email@example.com

 To be licensed as an APRN in Arkansas, you must hold an RN (Arkansas or compact state) and APRN license.

 If you hold current RN licensure in Arkansas, skip this section.

-If you hold RN licensure in a compact state (other than Arkansas), you must submit verification of your RN licensure by logging on to https://www.nursys.com.
+If you hold a multistate RN licensure in a compact state (other than Arkansas), you must submit verification of your RN licensure by logging on to https://www.nursys.com.
 Choose Nurse License Verification for Endorsement.
 Submit a verification request.

 TEMPORARY PERMIT INFORMATION

-The temporary permit is valid up to six months, is nonrenewable, and does NOT apply to prescriptive authority.
+The temporary permit is valid for up to six months, is nonrenewable, and does NOT apply to prescriptive authority.

 The temporary permit becomes invalid if the applicant fails their respective certification exam.
 Upon receipt of the verification of certification, the temporary permit will be voided and the full APRN license will be issued.